scandipwa/quote-graphql/README.md

 ### saveCartItem

+type `cartItem` now implements sub-type of CartItemId, that allows to reference by one of many: item_id or product SKU.
+This will become non-nullable in the future releases, when "sku" and "item_id" will be dropped.

 This endpoint allows to submit items to cart following the default API payload schema.
 In beneath example is a simple product option addition to cart.

 ```graphql